-The Company's executive officers and directors are expected to notify the Company's Corporate Secretary of any current or proposed transaction that may be an Interested Transaction.
-The Corporate Secretary will determine if it is an Interested Transaction and, if so, will include it for consideration at the next meeting of the appropriate Committee.

-Approval should be obtained in advance of an Interested Transaction whenever practicable.
-If it becomes necessary to approve an Interested Transaction between meetings, the Chair of the appropriate Committee is authorized to act on behalf of the Committee.
+The Company's executive officers and directors are expected to notify the Company's Corporate Secretary of any current or proposed transaction that may be a related person transaction.
+The Corporate Secretary will determine if it is a related person transaction and, if so, will include it for consideration at the next meeting of the appropriate Committee.
+Approval should be obtained in advance of a related person transaction whenever practicable.
+If it becomes necessary to approve a related person transaction between meetings, the Chair of the appropriate Committee is authorized to act on behalf of the Committee.
 The Chair will provide a report on the matter to the full Committee at its next meeting.